Exodo0/Exodo0/README.md

 <p align="center">
   <samp>
     I am a developer that works in Javascript, html, css, python, and many more!
 I make open-source websites and templates for the general public to use and enjoy.
-    All my templates are original and not copied from anywhere!
   </samp>
   <br> <br>
   <img src="https://komarev.com/ghpvc/?username=Exodo0" alt="https://github.com/Exodo0" />